Arthur Hoag

-Arthur Allen Hoag (January 28, 1921 - July 17, 1999) was an American astronomer most famous for his discovery of Hoag's Object, a type of ring galaxy, in 1950.
+Arthur Allen Hoag (January 28, 1921 - July 17, 1999) was an American astronomer most famous for his discovery of Hoag's Object, an unusual ring galaxy, in 1950.
 He worked at the Naval Ordnance Laboratory, was director of the stellar division of Kitt Peak National Observatory and later the director of Lowell Observatory from 1977-1986.
 He was also one of the founders of the dark-sky movement.

 Early life and education

 Hoag was born January 28, 1921, in Ann Arbor, Michigan, the son of Lynne Arthur Hoag (Harvard Medical School, Cornell, and University of Michigan faculty member) and Wylma Wood Hoag.
 He had two sisters, Mary Alice (born 1922) and Elizabeth Ruth (born 1919).
 His mother and sister Mary (aged 3) died on June 1, 1926, when the paddle steamer Washington Irving was rammed by an oil barge and sunk on the North River.

 Hoag's interest in astronomy started in high school, and he went on to Brown University, where he was encouraged by Charles Smiley and graduated in 1942 with a B.A. in physics.
 He then went to work at the Naval Ordnance Laboratory working on subsurface weapons.

 After WWII ended, he enrolled in the PhD program at Harvard's Department of Astronomy, where he was advised by Bart Bok.
 He completed his dissertation in 1952 on scanning photometry of spiral galaxies.